 What role does my GPA play in admissions?

 According to weights provided by the law school, CAS will combine your LSAT score and your undergraduate grade point average into a single value called the index number and will print the index number on your CAS report.
-The report will include your undergraduate academic summary, LSAT score(s), copies of transcripts, writing sample(s), and letters of recommendation.
+The report will include your undergraduate academic summary, LSAT score(s), copies of your transcripts, writing sample(s), and letters of recommendation.
 When you receive a copy of your summary report, you can presume that we also have received the report.
 If you do not receive a report within six weeks of submitting all of the relevant materials, you should contact the LSAC to determine the status of your CAS file.
 Your academic record plays a substantial role in our review process.

 I am in school now.
 Should I wait for my fall/winter grades to arrive before applying?